onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 Status architecture

+> "A useful heuristic: Does this [institution / company / mechanism] benefit more from my autonomy or my predictability?" - [Matthew Pirkowski](https://x.com/MattPirkowski/status/2008988550336008546)

 > "If doing the right thing is the wrong thing, there’s something fundamentally wrong with the system." - [Jim Rutt](https://youtu.be/RkhZfDXkX74?t=2602)